DanielHeath/google-docs-roster/Readme.md

 Register a Google, Twilio and Zapier account.
 Create a google docs spreadsheet, then add a script via Tools -> Script Editor -> Blank Script.
-Paste in roster.js from this project and save, then re-load the spreadsheet.
+Paste in roster.js from this project and save.

-A 'Roster' menu will appear at the top of the page.

-In google calendar, create all the roster times as events.
+In google calendar, create all the roster times as events (in your default calendar).
-If two people are needed at the same time, create two events.
+If two people are needed on duty at the same time, create two events.
-The event title must start with 'Nobody'.
+The event title must be 'Nobody' or 'Nobody - Key'.

-Click Roster -> Setup to
- * Import the calendar into the spreadsheet
- * Create a google form which you can send to your members
+Re-load the spreadsheet; a 'Roster' menu will appear at the top of the page.
+Click Roster -> 'Start new term' in this menu, then select the start & end dates for the roster term.
+This will fill the spreadsheet with the entries in the calendar, and create a form in your google drive account.

 Filling in the form will alter the calendar and the spreadsheet.

 Changes to the spreadsheet *WILL BE LOST* whenever someone fills in the form.

-FIXME: Alter the script so that when the sheet changes it wipes things out.

 Test the form created by this (go to google drive to find the form).

 Once you fill out one entry, it should update the calendar *and* the spreadsheet.

-Go to Zapier and create a "Google Calendar <-> Twilio SMS" integration.
+Go to Zapier and create a "Google Calendar <-> Twilio SMS" integration to send SMS when an event is coming up.
+TODO: screenshots of how that works.